hayden-fr/ComfyUI-Model-Manager/README.md

 ### Settings Tab

-- Change colors using ComfyUI's theme colors.
 - Settings tab saved in `ui_settings.yaml`.
   - Hide/Show 'add' and 'copy-to-clipboard' buttons.
   - Text to always search.
   - Show/Hide add embedding extension.
+- Colors follow ComfyUI's current theme.

 ## TODO

-### Code

-- Javascript cleanup.
-  - Seperate into classes per tab?
-  - HTML generation all inside main class?
-  - More server driven, HTMX-like HTML generation?
-(Avoid x2 states)

-### Model Copying

-- Copy model path?

 ### Download Model Info

 - Optional (re)download `📥︎` model info from the internet and cache the text file locally. (requires checksum?)
   - Radio buttons to swap between downloaded and server view.

+### Sidebar

+- Drag sidebar width/height dynamically.

+### Accessibility

+- Proper naming, labeling, alt text, etc. for html elements.
+- Tool tips.
+- Better error messages.

+### Image preview

+- Better placeholder preview. (with proper spelling!)
+- Show preview images for videos.
+  - If ffmpeg or cv2 available, extract the first frame of the video and use as image preview.

 ### Settings

-- Exclude hidden folders with a `.` prefix.
+- Toggle exclusion of "hidden folders" with a `.` prefix.
-- Enable optional checksum to detect if a model is already downloaded.
-- Sidebar width/height.
+- Sidebar default width/height.
+- Toggle non-uniform preview sizes.
+(How to handle extreme aspect ratios?)

 ### Search filtering and sort

 - Real-time search
   - Check search code is optimized to avoid recalculation on every minor input change
-- Directory dropdown
+- Filter directory dropdown
-  - Use always filter to filter directory content auto-suggest dropdown
+  - Filter directory content in auto-suggest dropdown (not clear how this should be implemented)
 - Filters dropdown
-  - Stable Diffusion model version/Clip/Upscale/?
+  - Stable Diffusion model version, if applicable
   - Favorites
-- Sort-by dropdown
-  - Recently used (ascending/decending)
-  - Frequently used (ascending/decending)
-- `or` vs `and` type of keyword search (currently `and`)
+- Swap between `and` and `or` keyword search? (currently `and`)

-### Image preview

-- Support multiple preview images. (swipe?)
-- Show preview images for videos.
-  - If ffmpeg or cv2 available, extract the first frame of the video and use as image preview.
-  - Play preview video?

-### Accessibility
+### Code

-- Proper naming and labeling.
-- Tool tips?
+- Javascript cleanup.

-### Sidebar

-- Drag sidebar width/height dynamically.
+  - Better abstraction and objectification.
+(After codebase settles down)
+  - Separate into classes per tab?
+  - HTML generation all inside main class?
+  - More server driven, HTMX-like HTML generation?
+(Avoid x2 states)